 Dutch barns are often harder to convert than traditional stone barns due to the limited head heights, and because existing steel frames can be corroded at their bases due to exposure from urea or fertilizer.
 We initially had to repair the steel structure by welding new steel sections in place and underpinning the foundations.
 We then minimized the depth of the first-floor structure to create sufficient height on the first floor.

 To keep the character of the barn externally, we retained and repaired all the original steels and stone work.
 We exposed the steel and made locally repointed the stonework using local materials.
 New elements of the building work included an oak cladding board and zinc roofing.

 As with all the barns at Bibury, this has a low carbon footprint and has won awards for the sustainable approach taken in the conversion.
-To achieve this all heating and hot water is from a ground source heat pump which collects heat from boreholes that are 150m deep.
+To achieve this, all heating and hot water comes from a ground source heat pump which collects heat from boreholes that are 150m deep.
 To minimize the loss of warm air and ensure good air quality, the whole has a high level of airtightness and utilises a heat recovery system.
 This leads to low future running costs and carbon footprint.